riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 - How to Create an Astra database with the UI 🔥

 ## 1  What do I get with Astra DB?
 DataStax [Astra DB](https://docs.datastax.com/en/astra-serverless/docs/) is built on Apache Cassandra, the most reliable and scalable database in the world.
 Astra DB removes the pain of implementing and managing your own Apache Cassandra database.
-In addition of removing that complexity, we’ve also built a whole set of Drivers, APIs, and Integrations that will help you easily connect to your application.
+In addition of removing that complexity, we’ve also built a whole set of Drivers, APIs, and Integrations to help you easily connect to your application.

 ### Under the hood
 Creating a database within Astra provides you with a **[serverless](https://docs.datastax.com/en/astra-serverless/docs/plan/planning.html#_serverless_databases)** database cluster built on Apache Cassandra and starts using a replication factor of 3.